- 157 hp Power

 Next we head south into the heart of the Australian outback, towards Mount Isa.
 The temperature rises above 40°C and our water supply becomes vital.
 The spaces are immense, and several hundred kilometres of absolute nothing separate one group of houses from another.
 We're on red clay trails, long, wide, endless.

 You can sense the curvature of the Earth on the horizon, and we're not in the middle of the ocean.
-The vastness of this land is simply extraordinary: dozens of kilometres become hundreds, and then thousands.
+The vastness of this land is simply extraordinary: dozens of miles become hundreds, and then thousands.
 The expanse is endless as we ride our Multistrada bikes at top speed.

 Fourth, then fifth, and then sixth.
 Standing on the footpegs, the bikes are stable and determined to stay on the trail, with the rear wheel in a slight and delicate spin under the torque of the engine.